New York Times Summer Reading Contest

 Submission follows all contest guidelines.

-There isn’t a particular subject that students should focus on.
+- Students should not focus on a particular subject.
 Whatever the response, students must make personal connections to the news and discuss the broader questions and ideas that the topic raises.